 The time students need to complete tasks at home varies, but should not be excessive.
 Extended assignments or project work can be daunting for some students.
 Making the most of class time and breaking the task into smaller chunks is advisable, rather than leaving it to the last minute.
 Staff are very happy to support students with this when needed.
-No prescribed holiday homework is expected at Years 7-10, however reading of English texts is highly encouraged.
+There is generally no prescribed holiday homework for Years 7-10, however, the reading of English texts is an expectation.
 Text details are regularly published in school newsletters or emails home.